Neutrallice7/OAuthClassActivity/README.md

 # OAuthClassActivity </br>

 This is a group activity for Web Application and Security class L4BC at Week 11.
-The practice is aimed to teach students on how to utilize OAuth2. </br>
+The practice is aimed to teach students on how to utilize OAuth2, including the integration of frontend and backend. </br>

 ## Group Members </br>